-64.(1) The separate management referred to in regulation 63 must be organised so that-

-- (a) life insurance activity is distinct from non-life insurance activity; - (b) the respective interests of life and non-life policy holders are not prejudiced; and - (c) in particular, profits from life insurance benefit life policy holders as if the undertaking only carried on the activity of life insurance.

-(2) Without limiting regulations 90 and 115, an insurance undertaking to which regulation 63(2) or (6) applies must calculate-

-- (a) a notional life Minimum Capital Requirement with respect to its life insurance or reinsurance activity, calculated as if the undertaking only carried on that activity, on the basis of the separate accounts specified in sub-regulation (6); and - (b) a notional non-life Minimum Capital Requirement with respect to its non-life insurance or reinsurance activity, calculated as if the undertaking only carried on that activity, on the basis of the separate accounts specified in sub-regulation (6).

-(3) As a minimum, an insurance undertaking to which regulation 63(2) or (6) applies must cover the following by an equivalent amount of eligible basic own-fund items- and the minimum financial obligation in respect of its life insurance activity or non-life activity must not be borne by the other activity.
+- 64.(1) The separate management referred to in regulation 63 must be organised so that- - (a) life insurance activity is distinct from non-life insurance activity; - (b) the respective interests of life and non-life policy holders are not prejudiced; and - (c) in particular, profits from life insurance benefit life policy holders as if the undertaking only carried on the activity of life insurance. - (2) Without limiting regulations 90 and 115, an insurance undertaking to which regulation 63(2) or (6) applies must calculate- - (a) a notional life Minimum Capital Requirement with respect to its life insurance or reinsurance activity, calculated as if the undertaking only carried on that activity, on the basis of the separate accounts specified in sub-regulation (6); and - (b) a notional non-life Minimum Capital Requirement with respect to its non-life insurance or reinsurance activity, calculated as if the undertaking only carried on that activity, on the basis of the separate accounts specified in sub-regulation (6). - (3) As a minimum, an insurance undertaking to which regulation 63(2) or (6) applies must cover the following by an equivalent amount of eligible basic own-fund items- - (a) the notional life Minimum Capital Requirement, in respect of its life insurance activity; and - © Government of Gibraltar (www.gibraltarlaws.gov.gi)